nextcloud/documentation/admin_manual/configuration/configuration_automation.rst

       "dbtableprefix" => "",
       "directory"     => "/www/htdocs/owncloud/data",
     );
-    ?>

 MySQL Database
 ~~~~~~~~~~~~~~

-Keep in mind that the automatic configuration does not unburden you from creating the database user and database in advance, as described in the **Database Configuration** chapter (:doc:`./configuration_database`).
+Keep in mind that the automatic configuration does not unburden you from creating the database user and database in advance, as described in :doc:`configuration_database`.

 .. code-block:: php